-We represent clients based in many jurisdictions, including France, Germany, India, Japan, Russia, Switzerland and the US and are therefore well versed in assisting non-UK clients in dealing with arbitrations under English law or subject to English procedural rules.
-We are increasingly involved in contractual and transaction-related disputes where the parties have chosen English law to govern the contracted documents, and London or other major arbitration centres (notably Singapore) as the seat of arbitration.
+Our arbitration practice relates primarily to complex, multi-party corporate and commercial arbitrations, including complex contract disputes, shareholder and unfair prejudice issues in private companies and disputes for business owners and high net worth individuals.
+We represent clients based in many jurisdictions, including France, Germany, India, Japan, Russia, Switzerland, the Ukraine and the US and are therefore well versed in assisting non-UK clients in dealing with arbitrations under English law or subject to English procedural rules.

-We have also undertaken High Court proceedings in support of, or in relation to, arbitrations.
+We also have expertise in High Court proceedings in support of, or in relation to, arbitrations, whether seeking protective injunctive relief, appealing against an arbitral award or through enforcement procedures.
 For example, we acted for the successful party in the leading Court of Appeal case of Checkpoint Limited v.
 Strathclyde Pension Fund, which concerned the English Courts’ ability to review allegations of unfairness and procedural irregularity pursuant to section 68 of the Arbitration Act 1996.

 We work closely with foreign law firms in assisting UK clients who are parties to international arbitrations in other jurisdictions.